-While claps are still there, they aren’t quite as important as they used to be.
-As of fall 2019, they are no longer a part of the equation to figure out how much writers get paid.
+You no longer earn money on a per clap basis on Medium.
+While claps are still there, they aren't quite as important as they used to be.
+As of fall 2019, they are no longer a part of the equation to figure out how much Medium writers get paid.

 Admittedly, my first article would probably have paid much more on the new system.
 The highlighted sections in the screenshot below from my first article show these two important stats and where they'll appear on the article.